shahrokni/housefly-autopilot/housefly-autopilot/README.md

 The Ground state or `GND` refers to a stable state in which the drone is on the ground with all four rotors turned off.
 This should be the drone's initial state.
 Additionally, a successful landing operation should eventually set the state to `GND`.

+The `GND` state cannot be requested by an external actor (such as ATC).
+It can only be set by the autopilot.

 ### Take off state

 The Takeoff state or `TO` refers to a temporary state in which the drone is lifting off the ground.
 This state should only be set if the drone's current state is `GND`.
 A successful takeoff operation eventually sets the state to `IDLE`.